piiano/vault-typescript/sdk/forms/README.md

 ### Example Use Cases:

-- **Credit Card Payments**: Save credit card details in Vault and use Vault to pass them to payment gateways when needed, without making your entire backend PCI compliant.
+- **Credit Card Payments**: Save credit card details in Vault and use Vault to pass them to payment gateways when needed, reducing the effort of making your application PCI compliant.
 - **Marketing Automation**: Save personal contact information like phone numbers and emails in Vault, and use Vault to send it to marketing tools for sending emails and SMS, without exposing this data to your backend.
 - **Shipping Addresses**: Store addresses in Vault, and use it to pass them to shipping providers for deliveries, maintaining complete privacy.
+- **Protected Data View**: Create a protected view for displaying sensitive data from the Vault or from third party services directly in your UI without exposing the data to your application directly.

 ## How It Works